 1. ELEMENT 1 - QUALITY MANAGEMENT SYSTEM

-1.1 PURPOSE

 The City of Markham is defined as both the Owner of the Markham Drinking Water System as represented by Council, and the Operating Authority, as represented by the Environmental Services Department.
-The City of Markham is required to attain conformance to the Drinking Water Quality Management Standard (DWQMS) developed by the Ministry of Environment and Climate Change through the Municipal Drinking Water Licensing Program.
+The City of Markham is required to attain conformance to the Drinking Water Quality Management Standard (DWQMS) developed by the Ministry of Environment, Conservation and Parks through the Municipal Drinking Water Licensing Program.
 This Operational Plan has been developed to represent the Operating Authority's Quality Management System (QMS) that conforms to the DWQMS.

-1.2 DESCRIPTION

 The Operational Plan applies to all activities, processes and practices related to the provision of safe drinking water by the City of Markham.

 This Operational Plan was created by the Environmental Services Department to ensure that a trusted supply of safe and reliable drinking water for the customer of the City of Markham.
 It provides an understanding of the drinking water system, the responsibilities of both the Owner and the Operating Authority of the system, and a commitment to the provision of safe drinking water.
 The continual improvement of this Operational Plan and associated documents will ensure that all legislative and regulatory requirements are consistently being met and that consumers can be confident of the quality of their drinking water.

-1.3 ASSOCIATED DOCUMENTS AND REFERENCES

 Drinking Water Quality Management Standard

-2. ELEMENT 2 - QUALITY MANAGEMENT SYSTEM POLICY 2.1 PURPOSE The Quality Management System Policy establishes the principles and commitments of the City of Markham with regards to their QMS, as related to the drinking water system.
-2.2 DESCRIPTION The City of Markham's Quality Management System Policy is: The City of Markham owns, operates and maintains the Markham Distribution System.
+2. ELEMENT 2 - QUALITY MANAGEMENT SYSTEM POLICY

+The Quality Management System Policy establishes the principles and commitments of the City of Markham with regards to their QMS, as related to the drinking water system.

+The City of Markham's Quality Management System Policy is:

+The City of Markham owns, operates and maintains the Markham Distribution System.

 The City of Markham is committed to:

-Trusted supply of safe and reliable drinking water for the customer Achieve compliance with applicable legislation and regulations, while ensuring staff are trained and competent to perform their duties Protect our drinking water and provide necessary resources for the maintenance and continual improvement of the quality management system.
-2.3 ASSOCIATED DOCUMENTS AND REFERENCES DWQMS Element 2 - Quality Management System Policy Quality Management System Policy SOP 12 - Communications
+Trusted supply of safe and reliable drinking water for the customer

+Achieve compliance with applicable legislation and regulations, while ensuring staff are trained and competent to perform their duties

+Protect our drinking water and provide necessary resources for the maintenance and continual improvement of the quality management system.

+DWQMS Element 2 - Quality Management System Policy

+Quality Management System Policy

+SOP 12 - Communications

 3. ELEMENT 3 - COMMITMENT AND ENDORSEMENT

-3.1 PURPOSE

 To communicate the City of Markham's commitment to and endorsement of the QMS described in this Operational Plan.

-3.2 DESCRIPTION

 The City of Markham is committed to ensuring that a QMS is developed and implemented according to the requirements of the DWQMS.
 Steps will be taken to ensure that the established QMS complies with all applicable legislation and regulations and all resources that are required for the maintenance and continual improvement of the system are identified and provided.
+QMS information shall also be communicated to relevant parties according to SOP 12 - Communications.

 The Operational Plan for the QMS has been reviewed and approved for the City of Markham by Top Management and endorsed by Council as Owner of the drinking water system.
 The City of Markham further commits to ensuring that the QMS is regularly assessed and updated as required, to confirm its continued applicability and relevance.

-Written endorsement by Council is provided in the form of a resolution from the Council Meeting.
-To promote awareness and understanding of the QMS, this written endorsement of the Operational Plan will be communicated to relevant parties according to the Communications Procedure.
+Top Management demonstrates its commitment and endorsement of the Operational Plan through the preparation and approval of QMS Management Report to Council.
+Written commitment and endorsement by Council is provided in the form of a resolution from the Council Meeting.

-3.3 ASSOCIATED DOCUMENTS AND REFERENCES

 DWQMS Element 3 - Commitment and Endorsement

-SOP 3 - Legal Awareness
+SOP 3a - Legal Awareness

 SOP 12 - Communications

-QMS Reports to Owner
+QMS Management Review Reports to Owner

 Council Resolutions